robin-noyes/BandBCampaigns/What? Are We Related?/What? Are We Related?.md

 ## Procedure Success (explanations of why it worked)
 ### General Reasons
 Technical
 	- VarProcedure found unauthorized/suspicious evidence of IP/commands/software/log deletion on the system.
 This was found by correlating logs from multiple data sets EDR/Windows Logs/Firewall/Proxy/Server/UberAgent.
 This allowed for finding patient zero to use in subsequent searches.
 	- VarProcedure discovered suspect network/data/flow activity between two devices that warrant further investigation of ports and protocols used.
-	- VarProcedure discovered system changes during off-hours/outside of scheduled maintenance windows, leading the team to dig deeper into changes made.
-	- VarProcedure discovered the system had several unpatched vulnerabilities/vulnerable libraries in use.
-	- VarProcedure discovered a portion of the attack due to recent signature/agent/module updates.

 - Financial
-	- VarProcedure  was successful due to the recent budget approval to collect/deploy additional tool/services/application/log sources across the environment.”
+	- VarProcedure  was successful due to the recent budget approval to collect/deploy additional tool/services/application/log sources across the environment.
-	- “VarProcedure  was successful due to the recent implementation of additional models/packages for the tool/service/application which allowed key features to be enabled.”
+	- VarProcedure  was successful due to the recent implementation of additional models/packages for the tool/service/application which allowed key features to be enabled.
-	- “VarProcedure was successful due to the recent hire of a SME on the specific tool.”
-	- “VarProcedure worked due to the recent approval for additional collectors implemented in the branch/office/data center.”
-	-  VarProcedure SME has returned from training with new in-depth knowledge to share.

 - Political
-	-
+	- VarProcedure was effective because the board approved the deployment project within the current fiscal year, recognizing the operational risk of delay and prioritizing security readiness.
+	- VarProcedure operated effectively because the user/team/manager had built trust with the security team, understood the boundaries of authority, and granted the necessary rights and permissions.
+This collaboration enabled timely investigation without escalation.

 - Personnel
-	- VarProcedure
+	- VarProcedure worked successfully because multiple personnel were cross-trained, ensuring continuity even when one expert was unavailable.
+	- VarProcedure worked successfully because agents were thoroughly tested, validated, and monitored, ensuring they remained installed and functional across critical systems.